hacktivist123/sheddy-xyz/content/posts/2021-01-30-approaching-developer-relations-in-an-open-source-foundation.md

 #### Answering Important questions

-This was the tricky part because initially the foundation itself didn’t have a plan so we had to come up with something ourselves.
+This was the tricky part because initially, the foundation itself didn’t have a plan so we had to come up with something ourselves.
 So I came up with a presentation that contains various methods we’ll be making use of to achieve our goals.
 If you’re interested in seeing what the presentation looks like, please visit [here](https://drive.google.com/file/d/1GmRBC4MtpxIflfNQ3l_SpFVz5-fm92Xc/view?usp=sharing).

 #### Summary of the presentation: